EvidenceGlobal Market AccessPharma

 4 roadblocks facing orphan medicines seeking to achieve market access in Europe - Part 2 Clinical evidence development.
 From Mtech Access

-In this four-part series, we explore the various challenges facing orphan medicines entering the European market and suggest solutions that can help improve patient access.
-In Part 2 of the series, we explore challenges linked to clinical evidence development.
-You can find Part 1 here, exploring disease knowledge and awareness.
+In this four-part series, we will explore the various challenges facing orphan medicines entering the European market and offer solutions that can help improve patient access.
+In Part 2 of the series, we will explore challenges linked to clinical evidence development.
+You can find Part 1 here, which explores disease knowledge and awareness.

 Clinical evidence generation is a crucial stage in the market access journey for all new treatments, but can be a more significant hurdle for orphan medicines.